ToesTasteBad/Murder-Mystery/Murder Mystery/Completed Description and Relationships/Protege.md

 	- task1: Order a Midori Sour from Frank Larsen's secret menu.
 	- task2: If asked about your plans, say that you've had some big shoes to fill, but you're working hard to prove yourself.
 	- task3: At 9:00, give a toast upstairs in honor of Rigatoni Alfredo.
 Make sure to tell everyone that 9:00 was his favorite time of day.
+- ### Final Statement
+	- Gregor: I had no motive to kill Gregor Toussaint
+	- Frank: I did not kill Frank Larsen.
+I'll admit that I wasn't happy about him leaving Rigatoni's just as I took over, but like I said to Elizabeth Cain before the second auction, "using a chef's knife for anything other than cooking is sacrilege."
+I would certainly never use one to stab someone.
+What's more, Blair handed me her drink just before the auction, so my hands were completely full.
+	- Orzo: I did not kill Orzo Alfredo.
+It's true that he appeared from nowhere, deciding to auction off items to strangers that Rigatoni almost certainly would have given to me.
+It's also true that he was a dick, but even so I didn't kill him.
+His autopsy shows that he died at 9:00pm, exactly when I was giving my toast downstairs.